atulkakrana/PHASIS/README.md

 ## *PHASIS* suite for phased clusters discovery, comparison, annotation and to identify miRNA triggers

+** NOTE: We are in processes of releasing the first public (and stable) version (v3) and updating the [wiki] (https://github.com/atulkakrana/PHASIS/wiki).
+This new version will be updated to our [Release] (https://github.com/atulkakrana/PHASIS/releases) page before 7-Mar-2017**

 version: release candidate v3
 updated: 03/05/2017
 citation: coming soon